Barry Arm landslide: Tsunami hazard

 The persistent movement of the landslide at a constant or increased rate would raise the likelihood for failure.
 In a worst-case scenario, rapid ground failure could result in a deadly tsunami in large water bodies including Harriman Fiord, Barry Arm, College Fiord, Port Wells, Cochrane Bay, Blackstone Bay, and Passage Canal.
 A tsunami measuring 30 ft may strike the town of Whittier, 30 mi southwest of the landslide.
 Scientists said that the tsunami could be fatal to people in the vicinity of the landslide.

 According to an interdisciplinary team of researchers in 2020, if the landslide were to fail all at once, a peak run-up of 300 m would occur.
 Meanwhile run-ups of 30 m would be widely observed around the immediate area.
 The tsunami would propagate at 24–40 m per second across the Prince William Sound, posing a threat to small kayaks and large cruise vessels.
 Turbidity currents may be triggered by the landslide or tsunami, potentially damaging two submarine cables in the sound.
 Remaining oil in sediments from the Exxon Valdez oil spill could be remobilized and impact the natural environment.
 A 10 m tsunami would strike Whittier within 20 minutes of the landslide occurring.
-The tsunami heights is similar to that of the 1964 Alaska earthquake when it struck the city.
+The predicted tsunami heights are similar to that of the tsunami from the 1964 Alaska earthquake when it struck the city.

 The following year, a report by the U.S. Geological Survey reassessed the tsunami threat posed by the landslide and said that the tsunami 500 m offshore Whittier may be slightly over 2 ft in a worst-case scenario.
 In this separate scenario, the tsunami would exceed 200 m in the northern part of the fjord.
 In the southern fjord and at Harriman Fjord, the tsunami waves could be more than 5 m.
 The simulation used data from bathymetric maps by the National Oceanic and Atmospheric Administration and lidar imaging from the Alaska Division of Geological and Geophysical Surveys.
 The U.S. Geological Survey said that the tsunami hazard is not as severe as initially thought but still pose a threat to coastal settlements.